 - Froglight: created when a frog eats a small magma cube

 - Mangrove propagule: The seed of a mangrove tree, found growing from its leaves

 - Goat horn: a horn with one of eight sounds created when a goat rams a tree

 - Boat with chest: for long gathering journeys

 Minecraft 1.19 Mangrove Swamp Biome(opens in new tab)

-Minecraft is adding a big, super neat new tree type to the game: the mangrove.
-They’ll have vines that hang down from their leaves like swamp trees do currently, and will also grow large, arching roots that you can walk and swim beneath.
+Minecraft has added a big, super neat new tree type to the game: the mangrove.
+They have vines that hang down from their leaves like swamp trees do currently, and also grow large, arching roots that you can walk and swim beneath.
 What’s particularly cool about mangroves is that they can be planted on land or in water.
 When they grow, they’ll have a base of twisty root blocks beneath their main mangrove wood trunks.
 Yup, that’s right, mangroves also have their own wood type.